Rüdesheimer Platz (Berlin U-Bahn)

-Rüdesheimer Platz is a Berlin U-Bahn station located in the Wilmersdorf district on the line.
+Rüdesheimer Platz is a Berlin U-Bahn station located on the line in the Wilmersdorf district.

 The station opened on 12 October 1913.
 The eponymous square was named after the town of Rüdesheim am Rhein in Hesse, famous for its Rheingau wines.
-Wilhelm Leitgebel constructed it like the nearby station Heidelberger Platz and Breitenbachplatz in a very pompous way.
-Mosaics, many details and granite columns can be found there.
-It was closed a few months during the war, opened in 1945 and renovated in 1988.
-Since then, pictures are shown on the walls of the station.
-In 2005, the platform of the station was renovated again (new color, new floor).
+Wilhelm Leitgebel constructed it in a similar ornate fashion to the nearby stations at Heidelberger Platz and Breitenbachplatz.
+Mosaics, many artistic details and granite columns can be found there.
+It was closed for a few months during World War II, reopened in 1945 and was renovated in 1988.
+Since then, murals have been displayed on the station walls.
+In 2005, the platform of the station was renovated again, with new coloring and flooring.